 CS2101 is a 100% Continuous Assessment module.

-If students are required to take ES1000, Basic English, and/or ES1102/ES1103, English for Academic Purposes, they must complete those modules before taking this course.
+If students are required to take ES1000 Foundation Academic English and/or ES1102/ES1103 English for Academic Purposes, they must complete those modules before taking this course.

 Students have to read CS2103T Software Engineering at the same time as this module.